PhantomDraft/phantomdraft.github.io/content/en/articles/The Cabin for Grooming.md

 ---
 title: "The Cabin for Grooming"
-description: "Turning a Beauty Case into a Monster Cabinet, like in Cabin in the Woods"
+description: "Turning a Beauty Case into a Monster Cabin, like in Cabin in the Woods"
 # format for string: "xxxx-xx-xx"
 date: 2024-10-31
 lastmod: "2024-11-11"